John Williamson (singer): 1980s

 In November 1986 Williamson's Gumleaf Recordings distributed his breakthrough album, Mallee Boy, which peaked in the Top 10 on the Kent Music Report Albums Chart.
 It remained in the top 50 for a year-and-a-half, and was awarded a triple platinum certificate.
 It was "filled with storytelling that spanned from his own beginnings on that farm in the Victorian Mallee to every corner of the nation".
 At the ARIA Music Awards of 1987, Mallee Boy was named the inaugural winner of Best Country Album.
 At the Country Music Awards of Australia in January 1987, he won 'Album of the Year' for Mallee Boy and 'Male Vocalist of the Year' for "True Blue".
 Popular tracks include the title song, "Galleries of Pink Galahs" (see Galah), "Raining on the Rock" (see Uluru) and "Cootamundra Wattle" (see Acacia baileyana).
 The album had a re-recorded version of "True Blue" which was released as a single in September.
 Williamson was asked by the Australian Made Campaign whether they could use "True Blue" for their TV and radio ads.
 It became a career highlight and was adopted as a theme by the Australia national cricket team.
 To support Mallee Boy Williamson performed his concerts in a campfire setting and since that time he commences many of his shows with its title track.
 At the Country Music Awards of Australia in January 1988, he won 'Top Selling Album' for Mallee Boy.

 In April 1988 Williamson issued his seventh studio album, Boomerang Café, which peaked at No. 10 on the Kent Music Report.
 At the ARIA Music Awards of 1989, Boomerang Café won his second award for Best Country Album.
 At the Country Music Awards of Australia in January 1989, he won 'Top Selling Album' and 'Album of the Year' for Boomerang Café.
-Despite the title song's lyrics, Williamson has told concert audiences that he did not actually meet his future wife, Mary-Kay, in The Boomerang Cafe but actually by a water tank.
+Despite the title song's lyrics, Williamson has told concert audiences that he did not actually meet his future wife, Mary-Kay, in The Boomerang Café but actually by a water tank.
 Williamson performed at the opening of the New Parliament House.
 In September 1989, he issued Warragul (meaning dingo in the Wiradjuri language), which became his first number-one album the following month.
 That same year Variety Club named him 'Entertainer of the Year'.